vmware-archive/usb-login-scripts/README.md

 ## scripts-full

-This is a further advance on the scripts which will automatically add you to the machine's `.git_authors` file, and attempt to log you in to Chrome with minimal interaction.
+This is a further advance on the scripts which will automatically add you to the machine's `.git-authors` file, and attempt to log you in to Chrome with minimal interaction.

 ### Use